virtual-labs/exp-investment-casting-process-dei/experiment/theory.md

 •	Heat treatment is also sometimes used to harden the final part.

 ## Advantages
-•	Investment casting is a manufacturing process that allows the casting of extremely complex parts, with good surface finish.
+•	Investment casting is a manufacturing process that allows the casting of extremely complex parts, with good surface finish.<br>
 •	Very thin sections can be produced by this process.
-Metal castings with sections as narrow as 0.5 mm have been manufactured using investment casting.
+Metal castings with sections as narrow as 0.5 mm have been manufactured using investment casting.<br>
 •	Investment casting also allows for high dimensional accuracy.
-Tolerances as low as 0.08 mm have been claimed in ideal case.
+Tolerances as low as 0.08 mm have been claimed in ideal case.<br>
 •	Practically any metal can be investment cast.
-Parts manufactured by this process are generally small, but parts weighing up to 25 -30 Kgs have been found suitable for this technique.
+Parts manufactured by this process are generally small, but parts weighing up to 25 -30 Kgs have been found suitable for this technique.<br>
 •	Parts of the investment process may be automated.

 ## Disadvantages
-•	Investment casting is a complicated process.
+•	Investment casting is a complicated process.<br>
-•	Investment casting is relatively expensive.
+•	Investment casting is relatively expensive.<br>
 •	Investment casting is not suitable for heavy objects.